Irvine Separation Attorney

 During legal separation proceedings, the court will treat the resolution of pertinent issues as it would if they had filed for divorce.
 Marital debts and assets will be equally divided absent the existence of a premarital or postmarital agreement, the issue of spousal support (alimony) will be ruled upon, and child custody, visitation, and support will be resolved if they have underage children.

-Should I Have a Lawyer for Legal Separation
+Do I Need a Lawyer to File for Legal Separation in CA?

 Dedicated to providing high-quality legal representation, Attorney Amy Neshanian quickly responds to all client phone calls and emails, and we provide clients with regular updates about the progress of their case.